andreguipeil/cuez-test/readme.md

 ### About the project:
 - This application will handle the action to duplicate a collection of objects, which means that if we start with node 1, all trees below him will be duplicated.

-- To solve the problem I used an inspiration into the algorithm of breath first search and using asynchronous jobs from Laravel to handle with de problem.
+- To solve the problem I used an inspiration into the algorithm of breath first search and using asynchronous jobs from Laravel to handle with the problem.

 ### Installation